 NOTE: Course grades for English 1B are reported as A, B, C, D, F. However, a grade of C- does not earn graduation credit for the C3 requirement.
-You must earn a C or better in the course to get C3 credit toward your graduation.
+You must earn a C or better in the course to qualify for the WST.